-Regulations due to come into effect in NSW in March 2020 will increase the mandatory smoke alarm safety obligations on landlords and property managers.
-Find out what’s changing and the solution you need to stay compliant.
+Regulations that came into effect in NSW in March 2020 made smoke alarm safety obligations on landlords and property managers mandatory.

-Just before Christmas 2019, the updated Residential Tenancy Regulations (NSW) were released, outlining increased obligations for landlords and property managers regarding smoke alarm maintenance including annual testing and battery replacement.
+On 23 March 2020, updated Residential Tenancy Regulations (NSW) came into force mandating increased obligations for landlords and property managers regarding smoke alarm maintenance including annual testing and battery replacement.

-Here’s a summary of the changes due to come into effect in March 2020.
+Here’s a summary of the changes that came into effect in March 2020.

-- Landlords will be responsible for the urgent repair or replacement of smoke alarms
+- Landlords are responsible for the urgent repair or replacement of smoke alarms

-- Landlords will be responsible for the annual replacement of batteries
+- Landlords are responsible for the replacement of batteries (at least annually)

-- Landlords will be obligated to replace alarms according to manufacturer instructions (requiring knowledge of the instructions for the specific brand and type of alarm)
+- Landlords are obligated to replace alarms according to manufacturer instructions (requiring knowledge of the instructions for the specific brand and type of alarm)

-Although tenants will be permitted to arrange their own maintenance in some circumstances, the notification requirements for this are complex.
+Although tenants are permitted to arrange their own maintenance in some circumstances, the notification requirements for this are complex.

 A new administrative burden

 Under the new regulations, there are options for tenants to manage their own smoke alarm requirements under some circumstances.
-Unfortunately, instead of lightening the landlord’s burden, this will generate more administration with the potential for confusion.
+Unfortunately, instead of reducing the landlord’s burden, this could generate more administration with the potential for confusion.

 Consider something as simple as a battery replacement.
 Under the new regulations:

-- Once replaced, the tenant has 24 hours to notify the landlord that the replacement is completed.
+- Once replaced, the tenant has 24 hours to notify the landlord that the replacement is completed; and

 - If the landlord doesn’t receive the notification, the responsibility shifts back onto the landlord (and their property manager) to attend the property and replace the battery within 2 business days!